TK Elevator Test Tower

 The TK Elevator Test Tower (TK-Elevator-Testturm) is an elevator test tower in Rottweil, Germany.
 It is owned by TK Elevator, who have their elevator research campus nearby.
 It stands 246 m tall and was built to test the company's MULTI elevator system.
 At 232 m, the tower contains Germany's tallest observation deck.
-It was completed in 2017 and was the tallest elevator test tower in the world then, as well as the second-largest elevator test chamber after a former mine shaft used by Kone.
+Completed in 2017, it was then the tallest elevator test tower in the world, as well as the second-largest elevator test chamber (next to a former mine shaft used by Kone).